plone/plone.app.multilingual/README.rst

 Components
 ==========

-PAM is composed of two packages, one is mandatory:
+PAM is composed of two packages.
+One is mandatory:

     * plone.app.multilingual (core, UI, enables Dexterity support via a behavior)